appscode-cloud/docs/docs/platform/selfhost-setup/install/selfhosted-production.md

 ### 15. Explore the Deployed Platform

 Once deployed, access the **KubeDB Platform** using the specified domain.
-Log in with the admin account credentials provided during the creation process.After the login process you will see the **ACE dashboard** user interface
+Log in with the admin account credentials provided during the creation process.After the login process you will see the **KubeDB Platform dashboard** user interface

 <br/>
 <img width="50%" src="../images/ace-dashboard.png">